Vacuum-Tube/OSM-TPF2-Importer/res/scripts/osm_importer/README.md

 - The 4 steps should be executed in the defined order.
 For testing, you can test them individually, as they are technically independent from each other.
-For the acutal import, I recommend to do the steps directly after each other, with no map editing in between.
+For the acutal import, I recommend to do the steps directly after each other in the same game session, with no map editing in between.
-The steps do not have to happen in the same game session.
-However, Step 3 (which can take hours, even up to days) may not be interrupted.
-Step 4 could be executed at a later point, after postprocessing.
+Step 4 could be executed at a later point, for example after postprocessing.

 - A clean map is required, which means no tracks, streets, vegetations, only terrain adjustements.
 If you built already something in the specified map area before, the import might mess up things.
 Also, I do not recommend to apply the import for seperate areas after each other, since overlaps would not work perfectly and the forest polygons don't have a defined border, so they could appear twice.
 Also, we use a command to delete all streets because of the dummy towns in Step 1 (which could however be done manually).

-- I advise to test all of the 4 import steps **several times** first with small map excerpts before doing it with a big map.
+- I advise to first test all of the 4 import steps comprehensively with small map excerpts before doing it with a big map.
 This helps to avoid surprises and you know what result to expect.
 Check for irregularities and if there are more than the known ones, ask me.